zitadel/zitadel/site/docs/administrate/07-policies.en.md

 #### Password complexity

-This policy enforces passwords of users within the organisation to be compliant.
+This policy enforces passwords of users within the organization to be compliant.

 - min length
 - has number